Ahmed-Abdelhak/WixBim/README.md

 # WixBix
-A Buildings Web Viewer built on ThreeJS , XBIM and IFC
+A 3D Buildings Web Viewer built on ThreeJS , XBIM and IFC for The BIM Industry as an open source contribution for BuildingSmart